nascx/hacker-rank-challenges-ts/README.md

 This repository is to show my resolutions to Hacker Rank challenges using TypeScript.
 Below are the links to the exercises.

-Obs.: The resolutions are named the same as the exercise names
+Obs.: The resolutions are named the same as the exercise names.

 [Solve Me Fist](https://www.hackerrank.com/challenges/solve-me-first/problem?isFullScreen=true)